martinbolsnes/osl-feu1-html-css-lesson1/README.md

 #### Deploy it to Netlify

 Ensure that all HTML is semantic and have a purpose.
-This lesson is to be cloned and when completed moved into your gitlink.
+This lesson is to be cloned and when completed pushed into your git repository.
 ### PLEASE ENSURE THAT THIS TASK IS COMPLETED BEFORE YOU LEAVE TODAY